Jurickson Profar Player Props: Rockies vs. Nationals

-The Colorado Rockies and Jurickson Profar, who went 1-for-4 last time out, take on MacKenzie Gore and the Washington Nationals at Coors Field, Friday at 8:40 PM ET.
+On Saturday, Jurickson Profar (coming off going 0-for-5 with an RBI) and the Colorado Rockies face the Washington Nationals, whose starting pitcher will be Trevor Williams.
+First pitch is at 8:10 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Nationals.
+In his previous game he had a hitless showing (0-for-5 with an RBI) against the Nationals.

 Jurickson Profar Game Info & Props vs. the Nationals